There are 3 options available for dealing with pensions on divorce

-Once pension assets have been identified and valued, the solicitors representing in a divorce will have to agree what is to be done with them as part of the financial settlement.
+Once pension assets have been identified and valued, the solicitors representing in a divorce and the divorcing couple will have to agree what is to be done with them as part of the financial settlement.

 There are 3 options available:

-Offsetting is the simplest method as it offers a completely clean break between the ex-spouses.
+Offsetting is the simplest method as it offers a completely clean break between the ex-spouses/civil partner.

-In this scenario one spouse retains the pension and the other is awarded or retains matrimonial assets which are considered to be of equal value.
+In this scenario one spouse retains the pension and the other is awarded or retains matrimonial assets.

-Most commonly the pension is offset against the value of the marital home, these being the most valuable of all the matrimonial assets.
-Furthermore the matrimonial home is likely to be awarded to the spouse (usually the wife) who is bringing up any dependent children.
+Most commonly the pension is offset against the value of the marital home, these usually being the most valuable of all the matrimonial assets.
+Furthermore the matrimonial home is likely to be awarded to the spouse who is bringing up any dependent children.

-An attachment order is a direction from the court which obliges the trustees of a pension scheme to pay benefits directly to an ex-spouse, rather than the member.
+An attachment order is an instruction from the court which requires the trustees of a pension scheme to pay benefits directly to an ex-spouse/civil partner, rather than the member.

 The order may be made against one or more of the following pension benefits: